tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 Duration: 15 minutes

-In this exercise you learn how to monitor the performance of a deployed model.
+In this exercise, you learn how to monitor the performance of a deployed model.

 ### Task 1: Activate App Insights and data collection on the deployed model